duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_12_hw_assembly_db18.md

 ### Step 10
 Insert the SD card in the slot as shown in figure [](#fig:db18-step_10).

-Note: If the card is not flashed yet, do the initialization first: [](#setup-duckiebot)
+Note: If the card is not flashed yet, do the initialization first: [](#setup-duckiebot),  but only until the section [](#burn-sd-card), because you will need the fully assembled Duckiebot for the following steps of the Duckiebot Initialization.

 <div figure-id="fig:db18-step_10" figure-caption="Insert SD card">
      <img src="db18-step_10.png" style='width: 25em'/>